What it is

 - Route around them when you can: the staffed lane, the walk-in visit, the phone call that starts with a name

-- When you build or buy systems, ask who has to fight it to be treated like a person
+- If you build or buy systems, ask who has to fight this to be treated like a person

 - Support the businesses that kept humans in the loop; they're holding the line for everyone